Surue/surue.github.io/_posts/2020-04-08-Post-mortem-how-to-survive-a-6-months-school-project.md

 #### Lead Engine

-The seconds role was the real one.
-Being the _Lead Engine _meant that the  whole architecture of every system, every tool, every object depend directly on how the engine's implementation is be made.
-It also had an hidden task, to be fast enough to deliver something that could be used to make tool and a game without making anyone lose time.
+The second role was the real one.
+Being the _Lead Engine_ meant that the whole architecture of every system, every tool, every object depend directly on how the engine's implementation is being made.
+It also had a hidden task, to be fast enough to deliver something that could be used to make tools and a game without making anyone lose time..

 It was my main role during the whole project and the most stressing one because is something went wrong with it, it would trouble the rest of the team.
-It means that the absolute priority was to make sure the engine was working at anytime and if a bug/error was found by someone it had to be fixed as soon as possible.
+It means that the absolute priority was to make sure the engine was working at any time and if a bug/error was found by someone it had to be fixed as soon as possible.

 ### Planning & Management